 Lack of Proper Maintenance

 Many Los Angeles rollover accidents are caused by poorly maintained vehicles.
-Worn-out tires, faulty suspension systems, or unaligned wheels make SUVs harder to control, especially at high speeds or on uneven roads.
+Worn-out tires, faulty suspension systems, or unaligned wheels make cars harder to control, especially at high speeds or on uneven roads.

-Tires with low-pressure or worn treads are particularly dangerous.
+Tires with low pressure or worn treads are particularly dangerous.
 They reduce traction and increase the chances of sliding or tipping over.
-Sport utility vehicle drivers should have their vehicles checked regularly to avoid these risks.
+Drivers should have their vehicles checked regularly to avoid these risks.

 Ignoring maintenance not only increases the risk of a rollover crash but also makes drivers liable if their negligence causes an accident.
 Keeping vehicles well-maintained ensures safety for the driver and others on the road.